Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 Kayaking or paddleboarding is a must while visiting Lake Atitlan!
 Sunrise is the best time to go because you’ll have calm, glassy water undisturbed by the morning and midday boats.

-There are several DIY kayak/SUP shops in Panajachel where you can rent and explore as you go.
-Another option is to combine your activities with a kayak + hiking tour that includes a professional guide (ideal if you’d like to learn more about the lake, etc).
+There are several DIY kayak and SUP shops in Panajachel where you can rent and explore as you go.
+Another option is to combine your activities with a kayak and hiking tour that includes a professional guide (ideal if you’d like to learn more about the lake, etc).

-Then there’s the possibility to go kayaking or paddleboarding from one of the other towns around the lake.
+You can also go kayaking or paddleboarding while visiting other towns around Lake Atitlan.
 We went paddleboarding at sunrise and kayaking at noon out of San Pedro La Laguna.

 4. Grab a Coffee at Crossroads Cafe

-If you can’t start your day without coffee, then make sure you swing by the international coffee hub in Panajachel called Crossroads Cafe.
+If you can’t start your day without coffee, make sure you swing by the international coffee hub, Crossroads Cafe, in Panajachel.

-The owners have created an awesome little community around their homegrown and roasted coffee here in Pana; so much so, that many travelers and backpackers inevitably pass through here on a trip to Lake Atitlan.
+The owners have created an awesome little community around their homegrown and roasted coffee here in Pana.
+With such a dedicated fan club, many travelers and backpackers inevitably pass through here on a trip to Lake Atitlan.

-Watch out, though – the coffee is strong!
+Watch out – the coffee is strong!
 They also whip up fresh, homemade pastries, cinnamon rolls, pies, and more, to pair perfectly with a cup of pure Guatemalan coffee.
 You can find Crossroads Cafe tucked away off the street at Calle de Los Arboles in Panajachel.

 5. Explore the Iximché Mayan Ruins

-The Ixchime Mayan Ruins, located just outside of Panajachel (in Tecpán), once thrived as the capital of the Kaqchikel Maya kingdom from 1470 to 1524.
-In Mayan, it signifies “Place of the Maize/Ramon tree.”
+The Iximché Mayan Ruins, located just outside of Panajachel (in Tecpán), once thrived as the capital of the Kaqchikel Maya kingdom from 1470 to 1524.
+In Mayan, it signifies the “Place of the Maize/Ramon tree.”

 You can explore these ruins on a day trip tour from Panajachel.
-During your visit, you’ll explore the ancient city’s pyramid structures, Mayan ball courts, royal palace ruins and plazas for two hours with a guide before departing for the return trip back to Pana.
+During your visit, you’ll see the ancient city’s pyramid structures, Mayan ball courts, royal palace ruins, and plazas with a guide on a two-hour tour before departing for the return trip back to Pana.

 6. Visit the Nearby Village of Santa Catarina Palopó

-Located just 10 minutes away from Panajachel are two endearing villages — Santa Catarina Palopó and San Antonio Palopó.
-The latter of which attracts all those who love handmade ceramics and pottery, since that’s the town’s special feature.
+Just 10 minutes away from Panajachel is the colorful village of Santa Catarina Palopó, which attracts all those who love handmade ceramics and pottery.

 7. Tour the Lucustre Atitlán Museum

-If you are interested in history and Mayan artifacts, then you’ll enjoy a brief visit to the Museo Lucustre Atitlán.
+If you are interested in history and Mayan artifacts, you’ll enjoy a visit to the Museo Lacustre Atitlán.

-You might also see it called the underwater museum and that’s because most of the artifacts on display were actually retrieved from Samabaj – the submerged Mayan archaeological site found near the Cerro del Oro volcanic cone in Lake Atitlan.
+You might notice that the Museo Lacustre Atitlán is also called the underwater museum.
+That’s because most of the artifacts on display were actually retrieved from Samaba, the submerged Mayan archaeological site found near the Cerro del Oro volcanic cone in Lake Atitlan.

-You’ll also learn about the geology and history of the lake during your short visit.
-It’s a great introduction to the area which is why it’s a small but fun thing to do while in Panajachel!
+Learn about the lake’s geology and history during your short visit.
+This makes for a great introduction to the area, which is why it’s a small but fun thing to do while in Panajachel!

 - Location: Calle Santander inside the Hotel Posada de Don Rodrigo